Skip to content

 • Is it structured well, and does it include rigorous error checking?

-• Is reused code from other sources/authors correctly attributed?
+• Is reused code from other sources/authors correctly attributed with a LICENSE file?

 • Does the program respond to changes in the speed of the ISS?